UniSoft Corporation ETV CoDF App Inserter

 CoDF does not define carousel PIDs, bit rates and other attributes.
 These are supplied through a file that defines them as property values.

-The ETV CoDF App Inserter requires Java 1.6 to be installed as the default Java Runtime Environment for the machine on which it is run.
+TSBinder requires at least Java 1.6 to be installed as the default Java Runtime Environment for the machine on which it is run.

 Mandatory Properties: